 The Brass Plates

-• Items needed: thirty feet of yarn or string cut into three foot sections, and a pencil for each child.
+• Items needed: a pencil for each child, thirty feet of yarn or string cut into three foot sections, a bowl of water, a small sponge, and a rock.

 • Print one copy of the Brass Plates Code for each child.
 Cut off and save the answer keys.